Do I always need travel insurance?

 Should I buy an annual travel insurance policy?

-Annual travel insurance can work out cost-effective if you take two or more trips each year.
+An annual travel policy can work out cost-effective if you take two or more trips each year.

 With an annual policy, you’ll be covered for multiple trips, but each trip can normally only be a maximum of 31 days.
 You can usually pay an extra premium to cover longer trips.

-Single trip insurance will cover you for one trip at a time on pre-set dates.
+A single trip policywill cover you for one trip at a time on pre-set dates.

 Some packaged bank accounts include annual travel insurance as a perk – so check before you buy cover.
 Make sure any packaged policy covers everything you need such as winter sports or a cruise.